Ozzie Albies Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Marlins pitching staff ranks 21st in MLB.
+- The Marlins pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.

-- The Marlins' 4.56 team ERA ranks 21st across all league pitching staffs.
+- The Marlins have a 4.48 team ERA that ranks 18th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender 30 total home runs at a rate of 1.3 per game (to rank 20th in the league).
+- The Marlins rank 20th in baseball in home runs allowed (36 total, 1.2 per game).

-- Alcantara gets the start for the Marlins, his fifth of the season.
-He is 1-2 with a 5.84 ERA and 20 strikeouts through 24 2/3 innings pitched.
+- Alcantara makes the start for the Marlins, his sixth of the season.
+He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.

-- His most recent appearance was in relief on Saturday when the righty threw 2/3 innings against the Cleveland Guardians while allowing hits.
+- The right-hander's last appearance was on Wednesday against the Atlanta Braves, when he went 5 2/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.